TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 ### HealthCheck

-What to do if download health drops below critical health.
+What to do if your download health drops below critical health.

 !!! success ""

     **Suggested:** `Delete`.

 !!! info
-    - Delete - delete nzb-file from queue, also delete already downloaded files
+    - **Delete** - delete nzb-file from queue, also delete already downloaded files.
-    - Park - move nzb-file to history, keep already downloaded files.
-Commands "Download remaining files" and "Retry failed articles" are available for this nzb
+    - **Park** - move the nzb-file to history, and keep the already downloaded files.
+The commands "Download remaining files" and "Retry failed articles" are available for this nzb.
-    - Pause - pause nzb-file
+    - **Pause** - pause nzb-file.
-    - None - do nothing (continue download).
+    - **None** - Do nothing (continue download).

-!!! tip "For automatic duplicate handling option must be set to `Delete`, `Park` or `None`.
+!!! tip "For automatic duplicate handling, the option must be set to `Delete`, `Park`, or `None`.
 If it is set to "Pause" you will need to manually move another duplicate from history to queue.
 See also option DupeCheck."

 ### ParTimeLimit

 Maximum allowed time for par-repair.

-*If you use NZBGet on a very slow computer like NAS-device, it may be good to limit the time allowed for par-repair.
+*Limiting the time allowed for par-repair may be a good idea if you use NZBGet on a very slow computer like a NAS-device.
 NZBGet calculates the estimated time required for par-repair.
 If the estimated value exceeds the limit defined here, NZBGet cancels the repair.*

 !!! success ""